killkamad/mlops-engineer-interview/README.md

 ### How to share your results?
 - [ ] Fork this repository and create your own branch to work on.
-- [ ] Once you are ready, create a pull request with your code.
+- [ ] Once you are ready, send a link to the project.

 ### How will the assessment take place?
 - [ ] Write at least one test.